AntonioTrovato/Quantum-Multi-Objective-Test-Case-Selection/README.md

 ### stats.py

 This file, contained in the "./BootQA" folder, executes the empirical comparisons between SelectQA and BootQA, and it is not necessary to configure it.
-The final results are stored.
+The final results are stored in the same folder.

 ### DIVGA.m